W2GenAI-Lab/UltraFlux/README.md

 ---

+## 📰 News ✨✨

+**[2025.11.21]** – We released the **UltraFlux-v1.1** transformer checkpoint.
+It is fine-tuned on a carefully curated set of high-aesthetic synthetic images to further improve visual aesthetics and composition quality.
+You can now enable it easily by uncommenting the corresponding lines in `inf_ultraflux.py`!

+**[2025.11.20]** – We released the **UltraFlux-v1** checkpoint, inference code, and the accompanying tech report.

+---

 ## Inference Quickstart
 - The script `inf_ultraflux.py` downloads the latest `Owen777/UltraFlux-v1` weights (transformer + VAE) and runs a set of curated prompts.
 - Ensure PyTorch, `diffusers`, and CUDA are available, then run: